Re-think standardising MRO

-The inventory data for maintenance, repair and operations spare parts is fed into the Inventory Management System, usually done by different personnel in each location.
+The inventory data for maintenance, repair and operations spare parts are fed into the Inventory Management System, usually done by different personnel in each location.
 Each individual has a tendency to use their own standard for naming conventions and reflect their individual or specific environment preferences rather than a formally agreed norm.

 It is this variation that interrupts the efficient operations of a manufacturing/processing facility and therefore requires urgent standardised naming patterns to identify each particular spare part or component.
 It is pivotal to avoid confusion and inconsistencies in the legacy system, as standardisation will facilitate saving a huge cash investment in the inventory and bring considerable savings for the organisation.

 There is a need for large global organisations to recognise these challenges, and to re-think standardising of maintenance, repair and operations (MRO) spare parts naming to be able to leverage data naming and deduplication services to manage its impact on the Inventory Management System.

 Lack of standard structures and naming patterns (Noun Modifiers) together with perceptions and convenience cause the purchase description to become inconsistent, partial or non-comparable.
 This leads to a critical situation, that when addressed can make managing your inventory a whole lot easier, saving you time and money.

 These naming patterns have a detrimental impact, as they would cause the following issues:

 - Cause unexpected downtime impacting on production deadlines

 It is our experience of working with manufacturing clients and procurement teams, even regular purchases across various sites, suffer incurred costs and employ increased resources that could be better utilised if data naming and deduplication services were employed.